failed2lode/meow/README.md

 It is expected that after all of this, a casual user will staple the sheets together and throw them in a desk drawer.
 A more appropriate storage strategy would involve separated storage of copies of the printouts in diverse locations.

+### Attack Vectors

+The best scenario for running a tool like this would be to install it on a copy of Tails, which would destroy all evidence of it's operation when complete through the Amnesic characteristics of it's operation.
+At this time the Ethereum software will not install or operate on Tails currently, so we must intentionally replicate the destruction of all records of operation:

+ - where possible, all temp files should be constrained to a single directory.
+It may be useful to set this disk up as a ram disk to facilitate subsequent secure removal.
+ - where temp files cannot be constrained to the target temp directly, they will need to be explicltly identified and securely wiped
+ - materials should never be displayed on the monitor
+ - passx materials should not be requested from users
+ - a scrambled full page footer should be printed after the printing is complete, to 'reset' the printer in case the image may be retained on the print head.
+ - where possible, printing should be limited to directly connected printers to avoid the possibility of copies of the materials being stored in a print queue or being retained in some other way
+ - directly after use or as quickly as possible during the execution of the script, all temp directories and files should be securely destroyed using a tool designed for the purpose which will overwrite the disk locations multiple times using random patterns.
+It is important to do this 'as you go' so you may ensure the materials are not stranded by a crash, or a user who shuts down the computer before the secure wiping is completed (it can take some time).
+ - after use, the memory should be similiarly securely wiped.
+This probably requires a shutdown to accomplish.